 The Company's operations are conducted in the Republic of Azerbaijan.
-Azerbaijan continues economic reforms and the development of its legal, tax and regulatory frameworks.
-The future stability of Azerbaijan's economy is largely dependent upon these reforms and developments and the effectiveness of economic, financial and monetary measures undertaken by the Government as well as crude oil prices and stability of Azerbaijani Manat.
+Azerbaijan continues economic reforms and development of its legal, tax and regulatory frameworks.
+The future stability of the Azerbaijan's economy is largely dependent upon these reforms and developments and the effectiveness of economic, financial and monetary measures undertaken by the Government as well as crude oil prices and stability of Azerbaijani Manat.
 Although the economy of the Republic of Azerbaijan is particularly sensitive to oil and gas prices, during recent years the Government of the Republic of Azerbaijan initiated major economic and social reforms to accelerate the transition to a more balanced economy and reduce dependence on the oil and gas sector.
-GDP in Azerbaijan was USD 42.6 billion during the year 2020, according to the State Statistical Committee of the Republic of Azerbaijan.
-In the long-term, the Azerbaijan GDP is projected to trend around USD 50 billion in 2021 and USD 51 Billion in 2022, according to our econometric models.
+GDP in Azerbaijan was USD 55.62 billion during the year 2021, according to the State Statistical Committee of the Republic of Azerbaijan.
+In the long-term, the Azerbaijan GDP is projected to trend around USD 54.73 billion in 2022 and USD 55.98 billion in 2023, according to our econometric models.

 The government continued its monetary policy with respect to the stability of Azerbaijani Manat as well as allocated foreign currency resources which stabilized Azerbaijani Manat.
-This policy continued in 2020 with the aim of maintaining macroeconomic stability.
-The Central Bank of the Republic of Azerbaijan has changed the refinancing rate several times during the year and the range was between 7.25% - 6.25% with a steady decrease in rates.
+This policy continued in 2021 with the aim of maintaining macroeconomic stability.
+The Central Bank of the Republic of Azerbaijan has changed the refinancing rate several times during the year and the range was between 6.25% - 7.25% with a steady increase in rates.